martyet1/Kickstarter-analysis_W/README.md

-# Kickstarter-analysis_W
+# An Analysis of Kickstarter Campaigns
-Assist Loise in starting a campaign for a play in Great Britian
+Assist Louise in starting a campaign for a play in Great Britian